Product Design Internship

 Project 1: Consulting

+I was first put on a consulting project designing fitness machines for a Chinese company.
+I worked with my mentor and one other designer to create sketches for a new line of machines while considering the brand’s existing lines.
 We began individually sketching concepts and comparing them until we narrowed down to three, including one of my designs.
 From there, we each rendered out a chosen design and formatted them in a formal presentation that we presented to the client.

 Project 2: Product opportunity and development

 My next project was helping to design a product for the firm’s own brand.
 I took part in the beginning stages of product development and was tasked with researching potential design opportunities.
 I benchmarked existing products and conducted interviews with target audience members to find out if/where there were opportunities for the company to offer their own products.
+I also assisted in a product photoshoot.
+I helped set up and model for one of the firm’s product releases.
+I watched the photographer and designers collaborating — one side working to make an attractive image and the other working to highlight product features.

 Reflection